theduckcompany/duckcloud/README.md

 ## Who's it for?

-This project aims to propose an easy solution to host a little cloud at home.
+This project aims to propose an easy solution to host your files at home.
 It try to be as simple as possible for both the users and the administrator.